 The one air cleaner to address all indoor air pollution concerns, TERSus means clean air!

 The VectorFlo® PCO2450 (Photocatalytic Oxidation) Air Purifier features the patented VectorFlo® TiO2 semiconductor, designed to deliver the highest-performance kill rate in the market.
 Using the latest technology available, the VectorFlo® creates a low pressure area around the high output 50 watt UVC lamp establishing a venturi effect.
-The venturi effect significantly increases the time exposure of airborne microorganisms in a bath of sterilizing germicidal ultraviolet light.
+The venturi effect significantly increases the exposure time of airborne microorganisms in a bath of sterilizing germicidal ultraviolet light.
 The treated unrestricted air (.02 inches W.C.) is then accelerated beyond the VectorFlo® semiconductor and introduced into the main airflow for maximum purification.